Madonna studies: Opprobrium

-Defenses
+Responses

-As most of Madonna studiers were women, they managed to agree they were the subject of gender bias in academia.
-As they explained that these "derogatory criticisms" used by male reviewers were the same to describe Madonna that to describe them.
-At first instance, Laurie Schulze of University of Denver decries: "We're being treated as the 'sluts' of academia, in ways weirdly analogous to how Madonna herself is viewed".
-Furthermore, Schwichtenberg opined that "Madonna probably thinks we're stuffy people.
-But we don't think she'd say this isn't true".

-E. Ann Kaplan, one of the precursors in the Madonna studies, was surprised and troubled in the backlash against Madonna scholars—which she felt is quite conservative—and said that emerged from a journal on the left.
+Some of Madonna studiers were women, and they managed to agree were the subject of gender bias in academia, describing some of the criticism on them as "derogatory criticisms" used by "male reviewers" as they were the same to describe Madonna that to describe them.
+For instance, Laurie Schulze of University of Denver decried: "We're being treated as the 'sluts' of academia, in ways weirdly analogous to how Madonna herself is viewed".
+E. Ann Kaplan, one of the precursors in the Madonna studies, was surprised and troubled in the backlash against Madonna scholars.
 Kaplan believed it relates to the backlash against feminism at that time.
-As she asserted: "Madonna is a woman who has entered the public sphere as an entrepreneur earning a lot of money, something that is not considered natural for women.
-Sexually, she can be quite threatening for men [...] and this has made her a complicated, and highly contested phenomenon" while male music performers such as Elvis Presley, Michael Jackson and Prince "have gotten away" exploring that.

 Chip Wells, another Madonna scholar that received attention from media, responded to critics from Inside Edition whom taped him saying: "I've read Aristotle, Plato, Descartes.
 And I'm not finding anything in them I'm not finding in Madonna".
 In defense, Wells commented "it's not hard to make us look dumb" adding that "what Inside Edition doesn't know is, Roman Hellenism was the pop culture of its time".
 At one moment, the network of Madonna scholars was described as "a tight unit".
 In this matters, Wells commented "by the nature of the area we are studying, we have to coalesce".
 However, others viewed this inter-exchanges, as "who swap bibliographies like 13-year-old girls trade earrings".

-In response to the charges of fan-biased analysis, Lisa Henderson, an assistant professor said that "one can be a fan and a scholar, they enhance each other".
+In response to the charges of fan-biased analyses, Lisa Henderson, an assistant professor said that "one can be a fan and a scholar, they enhance each other".
 Schulze, later dedicated an inspired-article for The Velvet Light Trap in 1999 where chronicles the controversy surrounding the Madonna studies and the tag they received as "Madonna's academic wannabes" by left-leaning popular press.